-House Training a Puppy
+House Training Your Puppy

 They do not respond well to firm discipline, and their cheery and friendly personalities can become less agreeable if they are disciplined too severely.

-Bichon Frise Puppy
+Housebreaking Your Bichon Frise Puppy

 Your number 1 priority when you first bring home your new Bichon Frise puppy is to begin housebreaking training.
-This should be started at around 8 weeks of age.

-- First, use common sense.
+- Use common sense.
 Let your Bichon puppy go outside frequently, as much as possible.
 Puppies have a natural desire to eliminate themselves when they go outdoors.
 They don’t like to soil their living spaces, and they love to mark their territories.After your puppy eats or drinks, wait about 10 to 15 minutes and then take him outside.
 You will find out this is how quickly food and water is passed through his system.
 This is especially true for younger puppies.

-- Second, buy a dog carrier for your puppy and line it with newspaper.
-Place your Bichon Frise puppy in his carrier several times a day for short periods of time until he becomes used to being in it.Eventually your puppy will learn to love his carrier and will consider it a little home within his big home (your house).Dogs have a natural instinct not to eliminate in their crates, so use this to your advantage.
+- Buy a Dog Crate for your puppy and line it with newspaper.
+Place your Bichon Frise puppy in his crate several times a day for short periods of time until he becomes used to being in it.Eventually your puppy will learn to love his crate and will consider it a little home within his big home (your house).Dogs have a natural instinct not to eliminate in their crates, so use this to your advantage.
 Naturally, puppies at first, until they become familiar with their crates, will pee and poop in them.
 That’s why you use the newspapers for easy cleanup.